DAIR-Group/XAI4Traj/README.md

-# Traj-XAI: Explainable AI for Trajectory Data
+# XAI4Traj: Explainable AI for Trajectory Classification

-A Python package for applying explainable AI (XAI) techniques to trajectory data.
-This package provides tools for segmenting trajectories, applying perturbations, and generating explanations for black box models.
+A Python package for applying explainable AI (XAI) techniques to trajectory classification.
+This package implements a segment-based perturbation approach for explaining trajectory classifications from black box models.

 ## Features